 - Opportunity to experience what their peers are developing outside of their own community

-For information regarding the 2018 High School Business Plan Competition, please contact Ellyn Ford at CEG.
+For information regarding the 2018 High School Business Model Competition, please contact Ellyn Ford at CEG.

 Helpful Information & Resources: